-The strategy for this project was to revamp the previous brochure design to encourage residents to re-read it.
+The strategy for this communication design and printing project was to revamp the previous brochure to encourage residents to re-read it.

-Bold colours and simple illustration style gives the brochure design a friendly and approachable feel, while enticing the resident to look inside.
+Bold colours and simple illustration style gives the communication design a friendly and approachable feel, while enticing the resident to look inside.
 The message from the cover leads into telling the story of ‘Save the World (and Money) – Nothing gets bigger than that’ – this message is reinforced by the physical size of the finished, printed brochure, as it folds out to form a large flat sheet that tells the recycling story.

-Each section is colour coded to match the appropriate recycling bin (garbage = red, recycling = yellow and garden = green).
+Expert communication designers, Percept, ensured each section is colour coded to match the appropriate recycling bin (garbage = red, recycling = yellow and garden = green).
 The messaging has been simplified using pull-quotes, images and infographics to make the content easy to understand.